d-bl/GroundForge/README.md

 ======

 A [dressed up](https://d-bl.github.io/GroundForge/tiles?patchWidth=12&patchHeight=12&a1=ct&b1=ct&c1=ctc&d1=ctc&b2=ctc&d2=ctc&a3=ct&c3=ct&footside=b,-,a,-&tile=831,4-7,-5-&footsideStitch=ctctt&tileStitch=ctc&headsideStitch=ctctt&shiftColsSW=-2&shiftRowsSW=2&shiftColsSE=2&shiftRowsSE=2) version and a dressed down [API](https://d-bl.github.io/GroundForge/API/) version.
-The latter is somewhat outdated.
-It intends to show a starting point to configure your own web interface or embed just some of the diagrams on your own web page.
+The latter shows some sample code to configure your own web interface or embed just some of the diagrams on your own web page.
 See also the [API](https://d-bl.github.io/GroundForge/docs/API.md) for other environments than a web-browser.